 So when analyzing the A/B testing data, make sure the results are with a substantial amount of data.
-The mistake I see advertiser often make when testing is, they conclude the outcome way too early or test those things that don’t matter at all.
+The mistake I see advertisers often make when testing is, they conclude the outcome way too early or test those things that don’t matter at all.

 So focus on conversions and get the landing page to convert.
 If not for sales definitely for leads.
-Have an ROI for a business and then look upon to better it.
+Have an ROI for a business and then look upon it to better it.